Sa-Surya/Surya_Project_171046022/readme.md

 2) Forced disconnects

 Forced Disconnections occur when twitter's system actively disconnects client's app from the stream.
-There are 3 different types of forced disconnects.
+There are 3 differen types of forced disconnects.

    a) Full Buffer – app is not reading the data fast enough, or a network bottleneck is slowing data flow.